EOEPCA/deployment-guide/docs/building-blocks/workspace.md

 Select `Datalab (default)` to open the default session.
 This opens a new window with the Datalabs session.

+!!! note
-> First time this may take a little time whilst the session is created.
+    First time this may take a little time whilst the session is created.

 Navigate between each of the tabs: